andyfitzsuse/andyfitz.github.io/posts/my-mantra.md

 ### My common interpretation:

 1. Identify under represented value,
-2. join or start a community gathered around it,
+2. Join or form a community gathered around it,
-3. push the endeavor further through direct contribution.
+3. Push the endeavor further through direct contribution.

 Celebrate the unsung heroes and give them the audience they deserve.
 Contribute to worthy efforts and fill the gaps, inspiring others to better my work.